 Tax-deductibility of donations to our top charities

-- Canadian donors giving CAD 5,000 or more can make a tax-deductible gift to Tides Canada Foundation for the support of one or more of GiveWell's recommended charities.
-Please email us for more information.
+- German, Swiss, and Dutch donors can make a deductible donation to the Effective Altruism Foundation for the support of GiveWell or one or more of our recommended charities.

 Donate to GiveWell

 You can donate online by using the button below:

 You may give an unrestricted donation to GiveWell, which we may choose to either use for operating expenses or to grant to recommended charities, or you may choose to give funds that we will only grant to recommended charities.
 Please note that donor requests to grant donations to our recommended charities are subject to our approval (details on our grant approval process are available here).